 We do try to keep to appointment times but naturally there are sometimes going to be unavoidable delays.
 Please be patient: it may be your turn for extra time on another occasion.
-Please remember to bring your medication (and medication boxes) with you when seeing a GP or nurse.
+Please remember to bring your medication (and medication boxes) with you when seeing a GP or nurse in a face-to-face appointment.